-All participants must have a signed Student Athlete/Parent Code of Conduct (located within your FamilyID registration).
-In accordance with the Parent/ Student-Athlete Code of Conduct, all athletes are representatives of Freeport Area School District and at all times must present themselves in a positive and sportsmanlike manner.
+All participants must have a signed Student Athlete/Parent Code of Conduct (signature required as part of your FamilyID registration).
+In accordance with the Parent/Student-Athlete Code of Conduct, all athletes must present themselves in a positive and sportsmanlike manner.
 All athletes and parents must show proper respect for opposing teams, their coaches and officials alike.

-In addition, FHS will not tolerate hazing of any kind to our student athletes as outlined on page 17 of this handbook.
+In addition, FASD will not tolerate hazing of any kind to our student athletes as outlined earlier in this handbook.
 Students who disregard this rule are subject to suspension and/or expulsion from their team, as well as appropriate school consequences set forth by the Principal.

 Athletes are to be on time for practice and be prepared for practice every day.
-They should prioritize their affiliations with community teams, placing the needs of the Freeport Area School District's interscholastic teams first.
-Athletes are responsible for all equipment issued and for the care of said equipment.
-Equipment and uniforms are to be worn and used only at FHS events.
+They should prioritize their affiliation with community teams, placing the needs of the Freeport Area School District's interscholastic teams first.
+Athletes are responsible for all equipment issues and for the care of said equipment.
+Equipment and unif to be worn and used only at FHS events.
 Athletes will be held accountable and submit restitution for any equipment/uniforms mistreated or not returned.